Worldwide Photographic Journeys

 Sometimes herding animals up to their thousands, the Singing Wells of the Gabra people are known for the songs sung by Gabra men as they fetch water from deep wells for their animals including goats, sheep, cows and camels.

 These incredibly beautiful camel nomads of the Chalbi desert live their lives under the main tenets of protecting land, animals and fellow Gabra.
 Their most symbolic identity lies with “a poor man shames us all” and as such they practice the mutual survival that is characteristic of many desert nomads.
 No Gabra may be allowed to go hungry, go without animals or be refused hospitality or assistance, therefore visiting these people is one of the true high points of our expedition.
-Not only do they live in beautiful ‘homesteads’ or “iolas” with huts constructed from fabric and sapling wood by Gabra women.
+Not only do they live in beautiful ‘homesteads’ or “olas” with huts constructed from fabric and sapling wood by Gabra women.
 These are separate from smaller huts built in groups by Gabra men at the foraging grounds.
 The reason for two separate village constructions is simple.
 The Gabra believe that camels are unpredictable, won’t forage near their own dung and they destroy the vegetation within nine miles of their home, hence smaller animals are allowed to stay in family villages while Fora are established elsewhere to look after camels.

 Visiting communities of Gabra people we will get to experience life as they know it while we learn about milking camels, husbandry and how they survive in Kenya’s harshest desert region.
 We will enjoy meeting these remarkable people over drinks of camel milk tea or fresh camel milk, both of which are delicious!